Skip to main content

 By 1868, Reid had either sold or leased the brewery, but the locals continued to call it Reid's Malt House and Reid's Brewery well into the 1870s.
 The son of one of the founders, George Kinghorn, remained active during this time and, by 1871, he operated as a partnership with Killian Kress.
 American Breweries II lists the plant as the Killian Kress Eagle Brewery from 1878 to 1884.

+Under Kress, the Eagle Brewery produced 75 barrels of ale, bitter and porter a day.
+The cold storage cellars had a capacity of 7,000 barrels.
+The brewery's distribution was rather wide for the time, with products being sold in West Virginia, Ohio, Pennsylvania, and Maryland.
+The Malt House had a capacity of 30,000 bushels.
 In 1883, the Eagle Brewery produced 2,127 barrels of ale, bitter and porter.
 By the following year, the Eagle Brewery and Malt House closed its doors.
 Between 1884 and 1902, the plant was torn down and the West Virginia Steel Company was built on the site.
 Today, the original brewing site is part of the parking lot for the Wheeling Civic Center.

 Photo: Workers of the Eagle Brewery & Malt House stand in the windows and the front of the business in the 1880s.

-Kenny Ale Brewery 1854-1900
+Kenney Ale Brewery 1854-1900

 In 1854 John Pfarr, a local carriage maker, built a brewery at 700 Market Street.
 Built into the side of a hill, the brewery was four stories high and 122 feet by 155 feet with cold storage cellars under the brewery.
 The first year, a modest 150 barrels was produced.
 In 1862, John Pfarr sold the brewery to Henry Daub, a former bottler of mineral water.